API Rate Limiter System Design

 Token bucket algorithm for rate limiting

-• There is a limit of 3 requests per minute per user.
+• Suppose there is a limit of 3 requests per minute per user.

-• User 1 makes the first request at 10:00:00; the available token is 3, therefore the request is approved, and the available token count is reduced to 2.
+• The user makes the first request at 10:00:00, and the available token is 3.
+So the request is approved, and the available token count is reduced to 2.

-• At 10:00:10, the user’s second request, the available token is 2, the request is permitted, and the token count is decremented to 1.
+• Now, the user’s 2nd request arrives at 10:00:10, and the available token is 2.
+So the request is permitted, and the token count is decremented to 1.

-• The 4th request will arrive at 10:00:45, and the available count is already zero, hence API is denied.
+• The 4th request arrives at 10:00:45, and the available count is already 0.
+So the API access is denied.

 Leaky bucket algorithm for rate limiting

-As you can see, if 3/Request/User is allowed and the Queue size is 3, the API Rate Limiter will block the 4th Request.
+If 3 requests/user is allowed and the queue size is 3, the API Rate Limiter will block the 4th Request.

 Fixed Window Counter